DreamOfTheRedChamber/system-design-interviews/README.md

 	- Losing a slave is a nonevent, as slaves do not have any information that would not be available via the master or other slaves.

 ### Sharding <a id="sharding"></a>

+#### Benefits <a id="sharding-benefits"></a>
+* Servers are independent from each other because they shared nothing.
+Each server can make authoritative decisions about data modifications
+* There is no overhead of communication between servers and no need for cluster-wide synchronization or blocking.
+* Can implement in the application layer and then apply it to any data store, regardless of whether it supports sharding out of the box or not.

 #### Types <a id="sharding-types"></a>
 - Vertical sharding
 - Horizontal sharding